+Dieter joined Kent in 2013 as a Graduate Teaching Assistant and PhD candidate in Film Studies.
+During this period, Dieter delivered modules in Film, Media Studies and History of Art.
+He was appointed as Lecturer in 2019.
 Prior to arriving at Kent, Dieter completed a BA in Literature and Linguistics, a BA in Philosophy, an MA in Western Literature (all KU Leuven in Belgium), an MA by Research in Film Studies, focusing on TV comedy and the Baby Boom generation (De Montfort University) and an MA in Translation and Interpreting (Erasmus University College Brussels).
-This diverse trajectory has shaped Dieter's teaching and research.
+This diverse and interdisciplinary trajectory continues to shape Dieter's research and teaching.

 Dieter welcomes enquiries about supervision for BA, MA and PhD dissertations.
 Topics of specific interest and expertise include, but are not limited to: